hifreedo/up9rade/about.md

 **Interesting factors about the posts**:

 You will find majority of the posts are in status of : ongoing and unfinished.
+You may read from grade 1 if you are new in related field.

 By asking what is what?
 What is what of what?
 Constructing knowledge system wider and deeper, it's a way to reconnect isolated islands and just like the neurons connect with each other.